A History of Credit (and How to Manage Yours Better)

 Getting out of Credit Card Debt With a Personal Loan

-Clearly, credit cards have been a significant part of culture for most of our lives—and that’s not necessarily a bad thing, or bound to change any time soon.
-When managed effectively, credit cards are valuable tools to help you pay for the things you need and to sustain the life you want.
+Clearly, Americans have become accustomed to and perhaps even reliant on credit cards since they were developed almost 75 years ago.
+When managed effectively, credit cards are valuable tools to help you pay for the things you need and to sustain the lifestyle you want.

-If you feel weighed down by credit card debt, it’s not too late to eliminate the burden—simply start taking steps to control your credit, rather than letting it control you.
+If, however, you feel weighed down by credit card debt, start taking steps to control your credit, rather than letting it control you.
+Consider your options, such as balance transfer credit cards or using a personal loan, to help you pay off your balance.

 TLS 1.2 Encrypted